ryanmcnally93/little-strings/README.md

 There may well be a much less exhausting way to do this!
 But this is the way that I fixed the issue.

 I had an issue where the accordion just flash showed the result.
 I added the jquery script to my grown ups page and changed the javascript originally written by W3Schools, adding the jquery code so that they slide up and down instead.

+On the lessons page, the guitar logo changed colour only when hovered on the very bottom of it.
+The only difference betweem this and other pages was the bootstrap callings being made to make the carousel work.
+I tried to place the bootstrap link that I am using on the other pages last, and this worked, however, it changed the carousel indicators.
+My guess is this css version doesn't support whatever styling was being used on the indicators, so I styled them myself.
+Now the guitar hover works, and the indicators are better than before, as their colour matches that of the rest of the application.